bakito/k8s-event-logger-operator/README.md

 spec:
   kinds:
     - name: DeploymentConfig # the kind of the event source to be loggeed
       eventTypes: # optional
        - Noramal
        - Warning
       matchingPatterns: # optional - regexp pattern to match event messages
        - .*
       skipOnMatch: false # optional - skip events where messages match the pattern.
 Default false

   eventTypes: # optional - define the event types to log.
 If no types are defined, all events are logged
     - Noramal
     - Warning

   labels: # optional - additional labels for the pod
-    - name: value
+    name: value

   annotations: # optional - additional annotations for the pod
-    - name: value
+    name: value

   scrapeMetrics: false # optional att prometeus scrape metrics annotation to the pod.
 Default false

   namespace: "ns" # optional - the namespace to lsten the events on.
 Default the current namespace

-   serviceAccount: # optional - if a custom ServiceAccount should be used for the pod.
+  serviceAccount: "sa" # optional - if a custom ServiceAccount should be used for the pod.
 Default ServiceAccount is automatically created
 ```